openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Group 1: Assossiation Groups

 Lifeline
-Z-Wave devices control other Z-Wave devices.
+<p&gtZ-Wave devices control other Z-Wave devices.
 The relationship between one device controlling another device is called association.
 In order to control a different device, the controlling device needs to maintain a list of devices that will receive controlling commands.
 These lists are called association groups and they are always related to certain events (e.g. button pressed, sensor triggers, ...).
-In case the event happens all devices stored in the respective association group will receive the same wireless command wireless command, typically a 'Basic Set' Command.
+In case the event happens all devices stored in the respective association group will receive the same wireless command wireless command, typically a 'Basic Set' Command.</p&gt

 Association group 1 supports 5 nodes.